cloudposse/github-authorized-keys/README.md

 --etcdctl-endpoint={etcd endpoints comma separeted - optional} \
 --etcdctl-ttl={etcd ttl - default 1 day} \
 --etcdctl-prefix={prefix or path to store data - default /github-authorized-keys}
+--listen={Sets the address and port for IP, default :301} \
+--integrate-ssh={integrate with ssh on startup, default false (should be true for production)}
 ```

 or as environment variables